 Throughout all of these years, I cannot seem to escape the trivialization of marketing communications and, in particular, graphic design.
 Look, I get it.
 Everyone has their likes and dislikes.
 But, personal preferences often conflict with strategic objectives.
 My years as a designer have enabled me to maintain objectivity in what I do.
 That doesn’t mean my own taste doesn’t occasionally come into play.
-But, I usually know how to make it fit the plan or simply abandon it.
+But, I usually know how to make it fit the plan or just let it go.

 Personal Preference or Strategic Objective?

 I once did a project for the owner of a prominent Pittsburgh design firm.
 (No, not that one.)
 The boss had me working on a corporate identity project for one of our larger clients.
 My first round of designs, while not great, had some merit … or so I thought.
 That was until he looked at the presentation and, within a nanosecond, blurted out, “Jane doesn’t like red.”
 Jane?
 Who’s Jane?
 The client was a man.
 The account manager was not named Jane.
 It turned out that Jane was the boss’ wife.
 Oh, that Jane.
 I liked Jane.
 She was pleasant enough and quite intelligent.
 But, Jane didn’t have a creative bone in her body.
 I felt strongly that red was the right color and proposed using a different red.
 “Jane doesn’t like red.”

 Jane’s personal preference and company politics took precedent over strategic objective.
 And that was before the client had a chance to see any of the work.
 How does that align with their best interests?